 The Murchison Polocrosse Tournament was again successfully held.
-This and the Shire's Christmas Tree celebrations in December continue to be the main stable Shire / community events historically held.
+This, and the Shire's Christmas Tree celebrations in December, continue to be the main stable Shire / community events historically held.

-In April 2023 with funding asstance from Lottery West, Toursm WA and others the Shire successfully put on Ancient Land Under Brilliant Skies festival, celebrating the land and skies of the Murchison region.
+In April 2023 with funding assistance from Lottery West, Tourism WA, local businesses and others, the Shire successfully held the Ancient Land Under Brilliant Skies Festival, celebrating the land and skies of the Murchison region.

 Over the two days, visitors and locals learnt how to cook in a camp oven, took a scenic helicopter flight, wandered the local market stalls of artisan-made goods, participated in a bushtucker talk and admired Aboriginal art.
-There was plenty of star-studded science during the event too, with expert talks on the world's largest radio telescope the SKA, which is being built on Inyarrimanha Ilgari Bundara, the CSIRO Murchison Radio-astronomy Observatory.
+There was plenty of star-studded science during the event too, with expert talks on the world's largest radio telescope, the SKA, which is being built on Inyarrimanha llgari Bundara, the CSIRO Murchison Radio-astronomy Observatory.